Dental plaque: Treatments

 Mouthwash has been a commonly used method for controlling dental plaque accumulation.
 Many studies have supported the fact that mouthwash containing alcohol might not be the best option.
 Alcohol-containing mouthwashes are not substantially more effective than alcohol-free mouthwashes, and there is some evidence to suggest that alcohol-containing mouthwashes increase the likelihood of oral cancers.
 The absence of alcohol in mouthwash has prompted many mouthwash brands to develop new mouthwashes with essential oils.

 In 2018, a study was done on the effectiveness of commercially available essential oil mouth-rinse.
 A placebo and a negative control were used, with the negative control being mouthwash without essential oils.
 Three groups of healthy volunteers were induced with experimental gingivitis, used their respective mouthwash, and monitored for three weeks.
 The results showed that the commercial mouthwash with essential oils did significantly better on plaque scores.
 Results showed that the plaque scores for the essential oil mouthwash was not low enough to prevent gingivitis.
 The researchers concluded that the benefit of essential oil mouthwash is questionable and requires further research.

-Research done by the US National Institute of Health in 2022 studied the antimicrobial properties and effects of a lemongrass essential oil mouthwash.
-They found that the lemongrass was a natural, herbal material that was a good substitute to alcohol in mouthwash.
-The stability of the lemongrass allows it to have antimicrobial properties against the organisms that cause plaque.
-A decrease in plaque formation lowers the chances of gingivitis occurring.
+Research done in 2022 studied the antimicrobial properties and effects of a lemongrass essential oil.
+Eight species of bacteria that cause plaque were isolated in the laboratory and then contacted with the lemongrass oil.
+It was found that the lemongrass oil inhibited the growth of these bacteria in a similar manner to chlorhexidine, another oral antiseptic.
+The researches did not study whether the lemongrass essential oil actually inhibited plaque formation in actual people.

 A study conducted in 2022, with a sample of 209 participants, studied the effect of using a mouthwash that contained a mixture of four essential oils versus just brushing and flossing.
 It showed that after 12 weeks, those who rinsed with the essential oil mouthwash had significantly reduced plaque and improved their gingivitis compared to the groups that only brushed and flossed.

 A meta-analysis conducted in 2021, reviewed the effectiveness of various mouthwashes and their active ingredients on plaque.
 The American Dental Association database was used to collect studies.
 A total of 22 papers were selected for the overview.
 Four of the papers selected, all meta-analyses, showed that essential oils had substantial antiplaque activity.
 The researchers concluded that essential oils and chlorhexidine are the two ingredients that are most useful in having good oral health.

 A study involving 20 participants found that mouthwash containing Magnolia grandiflora bark extract performed significantly better than placebo at reducing the prevalence of Streptococcus mutans.